Biden Vows Virus Action On day One As Europe Suffers Under Second Wave - UrduPoint

 Biden Vows Virus Action On 'day One' As Europe Suffers Under Second Wave

-Washington, Nov 7 (UrduPoint / Pakistan Point News - 7th Nov, 2020 ) :The United States reported record new coronavirus cases for the third day in a row, as Joe Biden vowed to act against the pandemic on "day one" if he wins the presidential election in the world's worst-hit nation.
+Washington, Nov 7 (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :The United States reported record new coronavirus cases for the third day in a row, as new president-elect Joe Biden vowed to act against the pandemic on "day one" in the world's worst-hit nation.

-Global infections have surged past 49 million and Europe has become the new pandemic epicenter in recent weeks with more than 300,000 deaths -- nearly a quarter of the global total.
+Global infections have surged past 49 million and Europe has become the new pandemic epicentre in recent weeks with more than 300,000 deaths -- nearly a quarter of the global total.

-More than 127,000 new infections were reported in the US on Friday, the third straight day of record cases, as votes from the bitterly fought election were still being counted.
+More than 127,000 new infections were reported in the US on Friday, the third straight daily record.

-No winner has been declared but Biden promised he would not waste time in addressing the pandemic if he is victorious.
+As Biden finally emerged as the winner of Tuesday's US presidential election, he promised he would not waste time in addressing the pandemic.

-"I want everyone, everyone to know on day one we're going to put our plan to control this virus into action," the Democrat said.
+"I want everyone, everyone to know on day one we're going to put our plan to control this virus into action," said the Democrat president-elect who won't take office until January.

-The infection figures came as President Donald Trump, who survived a bout of Covid-19 in October and has been widely criticized over his handling of the crisis, trailed his Democratic challenger in the vote count.

-Trump has been a vocal opponent of lockdown measures, citing their impact on the economy, and has repeatedly clashed with his own government's experts over coronavirus policy.

-Under the measures, which came into force before daybreak, Greeks can only leave home if they receive authorization to a mobile phone request.
+Under the measures, which came into force before daybreak, Greeks can only leave home if they receive authorisation to a mobile phone request.
 Essential shops can stay open, including supermarkets and pharmacies.

-On the first day of the second lockdown Athens woke to checks on vehicle movements and doubled fines for not wearing masks, up to 300 euros.

 The capital's main shopping throughfare Ermou street was quiet.